BojanSof/stm32f4x1-cpp-libs/readme.md

   - [C/C++ Extension Pack](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools-extension-pack)
   - [Cortex-Debug](https://marketplace.visualstudio.com/items?itemName=marus25.cortex-debug)

-For flashing and debugging, following options are currently provided:
+For flashing and debugging, the following options are currently provided:
 - [JLink](https://www.segger.com/downloads/jlink/)
 - [ST-link V2](https://www.st.com/en/development-tools/st-link-v2.html).
 On Linux, [stlink](https://github.com/stlink-org/stlink) toolset can be used.

-The development was done on Linux, other platforms are not tested, but there shouldn't be dificulties when using other platforms.
+The development was done on Linux, other platforms are not tested, but there shouldn't be difficulties when using other platforms.

 ## Current state of the project